micedreams/tic-tac-toe/README.md

   It has a constructor that takes in an initial value and on<event> functions

-  (note: in `on<event>`, event is a string used by the BlocProvider to trigger the specific event defined in the method)
+  (note: in `on<event>` event is a string used by the BlocProvider to trigger the specific event defined in the method)

+  when `on<event>` is triggered by the BlocProvider it emits a state.

+  In our case `ResetEvent` calls the dispose function and sets everything to initial value and `Click event` simply calls the click function

 7. defined event methods that emits the required state `on<EventClass>((event, emit) {emit();});`
 8. to set this all up in main method used the BlocProvider widget giving it the inital state event for its create property